 On the back what feels like an alloy rack doubles as a pillion grip and baggage loop, but it hangs way out behind the fixtures; a weighty box combined with a sudden thud might just snap it.
 As mentioned, the Terra appears a basic package after looking over the better equipped Sertao back at the shop.
 Even with its comparatively flabby looks, it did look like you get more of a bike with the Sertao, especially when I was told by the salesman they were about the same price.

-In fact the current price difference is huge – at £6700 the Sertao costs some 28% more than a Terra without ABS at £5271.
-ABS manages to raise that by a rather staggering £700 to £5971 - making the Sertao now 13% pricier.
+In fact the original price difference was huge – at £6700 the Sertao costs some 28% more than a Terra without ABS at £5271.
+ABS manages to raise that by a rather staggering £700 to £5971 – making the Sertao now 13% pricier.
 Factor in the Sertao’s screen, fatter seat, thin bash plate and hand guards and you may still be ahead with a Terra if choosing better or better value third party equipment as opposed to what are often lame or over-priced OE accessories (see below).